gl-inet/docs-iot/docs/thread_board_router/gl-s20/ble_network_configuration_api.md

   The valid range is 0-255, with a rolling count.
 The count is reset to zero on the initial connection, and the count value of the subsequent packet is larger than the previous one.
 (Package index to prevent package stuffing)

+  **Note: **When the first packet is sent, the count field should be filled with 0x01.
+After that just rolling count.

 - CRC-16

   After completing the packaging of header, version number, package length, scrolling count, command ID, data segments, CRC calculation can be performed.

+  **Note:** Fill the CRC-16 field with 0x0000 before CRC-16 calculate.
+Then fill the calculated result back into the CRC-16 field.

 - CmdID